stacks-network/docs/src/pages/build-apps/collections/overview.md

 ---
 title: Overview
-description: Store data in standardized formats
+description: Store data in standardized formats with Collections
 ---

+~> Collections are an experimental feature not yet recommended for production.
+Please report issues and contribute through [the blockstack-collections repository](https://github.com/blockstack/blockstack-collections/).

 ## Introduction